12.03.24 | The biosolutions bulletin

 Finding the right solution for a challenge.

-Fermentation-enabled bioprotection for yogurt and its impact
+Case study: Fermentation-enabled bioprotection for yogurt and its impact

 In 2012, Novonesis launched its first food culture specifically developed to help enhance the bioprotective properties from the fermentation of dairy products such as yogurt, sour cream, and several fresh white cheese varieties.